Starbucks is a coffee company and coffeehouse chain with more than 23,768 locations worldwide.

 Simultaneously, the data collected and collated by our system provides crucial insights upon which Starbucks can base their future strategies.
 For an example, see the past and present Starbucks Global Responsibility Reports here.
 Running for upwards of ten years, the C.A.F.E. practices data store is now so large and so international as to be useful beyond Starbucks' own sourcing.

 Currently, 99% of all coffee served at Starbucks locations has gone through the C.A.F.E. system that we helped create.
 We'll sip to that!

 After a decade of continuous development, the resultant codebase is a premier global supply chain certification system.
-Beyond coffee, Starbucks is now certifying cocoa and manufactured goods—travel cups, T-shirts—which each have unique supply chain mechanisms.
+Beyond coffee, Starbucks is now certifying cocoa and manufactured goods—travel cups, T-shirts, etc—which each have unique supply chain mechanisms.
 What started out as a data management tool is now a global analysis platform.

-Patterns of environmental conservation or degradation, patterns of human economic success or outright abuse, and patterns of quality bean yield or outbreaks of "rust" fungus have all become easy to extract and map.
+All sorts of data – environmental conservation or degradation, patterns of human economic success or outright abuse, and patterns of quality bean yield or outbreaks of "rust" fungus – has become easy to extract for analysis.

 And with that power, the interests of coffee buyers, concerned with price, quality, and quantity, and the interests of organizations concerned with long-term human and environmental welfare can converge in one shared data system.

 Thanks to C.A.F.E.
 Practices and the vision behind it, Starbucks is now on the leading edge of corporate production.
 Instead of practicing remedial corporate social responsibility, they have taken the apparent environmental limitations and human rights requirements around their biggest commodities and turned them into pillars of sustaining economic success.